New Ulm Medical Center

-Speech therapy at Kenny Kids gets toddlers talking
+Speech therapy at Courage Kenny Kids gets toddlers talking

 Parents anxiously await a baby's first words, and are thrilled to hear them chatter away as toddlers.
 But Brandt Munson's vocabulary never exploded the way a typical toddler's does.
 At 2 ½ years old, he would grunt, point or use one of the eight simple words he could say.

-Brandt Munson works with Speech Therapist Liza Schwartz at Kenny Kids, part of Sister Kenny Rehabilitation Institute – New Ulm.
+Brandt Munson works with Speech Therapist Liza Schwartz.
 With therapy, Brandt has progressed from speaking only single words to sentences as long as eight to 10 words.

 "I wasn't really concerned," said Janelle Munson, Brandt's mom, who has two older children.
 "I just thought he would talk in his own time."
 But she filled out a questionnaire sent by the county, and the evaluator said she thought he might have a condition called childhood apraxia of speech.
 In this condition the mouth and tongue aren't able to form sounds and words needed in order to speak.

-Brandt started speech therapy with the county's developmental intervention program and the Kenny Kids program in March 2011.
-Kenny Kids, a part of the Sister Kenny Rehabilitation Institute (SKRI) – New Ulm, offers occupational, speech and physical therapy to children with various needs and conditions.
+Brandt started speech therapy with the county's developmental intervention program and the Courage Kenny Kids program in March 2011.
+Courage Kenny Kids offers occupational, speech and physical therapy to children with various needs and conditions.
 With therapy, Brandt's speech has steadily improved.

 Early intervention means better success

-"When I first met Brandt, he was only able to speak single words," said Liza Schwartz, a speech-language pathologist and Brandt's speech therapist.
+"When I first met Brandt, he was only able to speak single words," said Liza Schwartz, Brandt's speech therapist.
 Brandt just turned 4 and now his speech is taking off.
 "He can now speak in sentences as long as eight to 10 words, and can successfully grouping certain words together into phrases.
-Brandt has limitless potential and a strong capability to improve much beyond the level he is currently communicating at," added Schwartz.
+Brandt has limitless potential and a strong capability to improve much beyond the level he is currently communicating at."

 Early treatment for disorders like apraxia is very important.
 "Similar to many other learning processes throughout life, the ability to adapt to a new or different way of completing a task tends to be less difficult in our earlier years.
 As a result, there is less of a plateau to the limits and goals of speech that can be reached," said Schwartz.